Questions and answers about ADR

 We provide our patients with a very complete rehabilitation treatment while they are in Barcelona or Madrid.
 Our specialized physical therapists work with patients starting from the very first day after the operation, twice a day, during the time they are hospitalized.

-When the patients return home, the Instituto Clavel medical team is in charge of follow-up and each patient receives specific recommendations and instructions from our specialized spine rehabilitation team (Fisiospine) so they can continue their rehabilitation on an outpatient basis.
+When the patients return home, the Instituto Clavel medical team is in charge of follow-up and each patient receives specific recommendations and instructions from our specialized spine rehabilitation team so they can continue their rehabilitation on an outpatient basis.

 About the implant